 FTIC freshman progress toward degree

 Freshman progress toward degree (PTD) is obtained by calculating the number of semester credit hours successfully completed by FTIC students in their first year and dividing it by the number of semester credit hours that most baccalaureate degrees require (120).
-To increase the likelihood that they will graduate in four years, FTIC students need to complete 12.5% of their degree requirements by the end of their first semester.
+To increase the likelihood that they will graduate in four years, FTIC students need to complete 12.5% of their degree requirements by the end of their first year.
 In order to meet its goal of a 70% four-year graduation rate, the University needs to ensure that 75% of freshmen achieve a PTD of 13% or greater during their first semester in order to keep the cohort on pace for timely graduation.